What is the purpose of Artificial Intelligence in chemistry?

 He then moved to the University of Cambridge, where he currently serves as Professor of Sustainable Reaction Engineering in the Department of Chemical Engineering and Biotechnology.

-For the launch of this second seminar on AI in Chemistry, a short and user-friendly format awaits you.
+For the launch of this second seminar on AI in Chemistry, we’ve got a short and informal format in store for you.

-Access to campus with a QR code (request for code creation to be sent by email).
+Access to the campus with a QR code (request to generate a code to be sent by email).